DK6WT/chilled_mirror/README.md

 3. **Taupunkt-Steuerung (2025/2026):** Kompletter Umbau der Messstrecke, Sensorik und Regelung von DK6WT.

 Note: This project is currently a work in progress (WIP)!
+**Disclaimer:** This is a private open-source project.
+Code is provided "as is" without any warranty, guarantees, or official support.